 Our Story

-But just before the earthquake in 2010, God clearly directed the senior pastor of 25 years to “move to Haiti and start an orphanage.”
-Bill began to pray and research next steps.
-Five weeks after the initial directive from God, he visited Haiti for the first time and met three extraordinary men; brothers Jimmy and Patrick Georges, and their beloved friend, Alex Alincy.
-Little did they know at the time that God had given Bill and Alex the exact same vision for rescuing homeless children.
+Just before the devastating earthquake that struck Haiti in 2010, God clearly directed me, after serving as a senior pastor for 25 years, to “move to Haiti and start an orphanage.”
+I began praying and researching what steps to take next.
+Five weeks after receiving that calling, I visited Haiti for the first time and met three extraordinary men: brothers Jimmy and Patrick Georges, along with their friend, Alex Alincy.
+At the time, none of us realized that God had given the three of us the exact same vision—to rescue homeless children and provide them with hope.

-On January 12, 2010, one month after these men made the decision to start the orphanage, a 7.0 earthquake struck Haiti killing over 300,000 and leaving multitudes homeless, hungry, and orphaned.
-Of those killed was our dear friend, Alex Alincy.
-Alex’s House Orphanage was born in February 2010, and named in his memory.
+On January 12, 2010, just one month after we committed to starting the orphanage, a 7.0 earthquake struck Haiti, claiming more than 300,000 lives and leaving countless people homeless, hungry, and orphaned.
+Among those who lost their lives was our dear friend, Alex Alincy.
+In February 2010, Alex’s House Orphanage was established and named in his honor.

-Over the years, Alex’s House became more than an orphanage.
+Over time, Alex’s House became much more than an orphanage.

-In the fall of 2015, God gave us a new and expanded ministry.
-Our initial calling was to change the lives of 33 children.
-Our present calling is one that will change the lives of thousands.
+In the fall of 2015, God expanded our vision once again as Disciples’ Village was born.
+Our original calling was to impact the lives of 33 children.
+Today, our calling is much greater—to help transform the lives of thousands.

-In January of this year, with the support of partnering churches from the States, we took the next steps to begin intensive ministry in the villages throughout Haiti and the Dominican Republic.
-Our goal is Village Advancement through the Gospel of Jesus.
+With the support of faithful individuals and partnering churches across the United States, we now serve villages throughout Haiti and the Dominican Republic.
+Our mission is Village Advancement through the Gospel of Jesus Christ.

 Newsletter Sign-Up